Rustic Sourdough Baguettes

 If you’ve opted not to use yeast, work the dough at each thirty minute interval to stretch and fold the dough, envelope-style to work the gluten.
 The dough will most likely be sticky.
 Use a stainless bench scraper to lift the dough from the work space, as needed.
 Try not to add additional flour, as this will affect the light airiness of the bread.

-Once the dough has doubled, divide into fourths.
-Pat out into a rectangle and roll to shape each into a 12-15″ baguette.
-Pinch edges and ends to seal seam.
 Rub brown rice flour or cornmeal over baguettes to coat and also on your pan.
 Place loaves on a Baguette Pan or baker, if you have one.
-If not, a parchment paper baking sheet lined with parchment paper or a silicone baking sheet will also work.
-Repeat with all four pieces.
+If not, a baking sheet lined with parchment paper or a silicone baking sheet will also work.
+Repeat with the remaining three pieces.

 Cover and allow to rise until puffy, about 90 minutes to 3 hours, depending on use of yeast and how active your sourdough starter is.

-Bake in a preheated 425 degree oven for 25-30 minutes or until crust is a deep golden brown.
+Bake in a preheated oven for 25-30 minutes or until crust is a deep golden brown.
 Turn oven off, and leave bread in oven for 10 minutes with the door ajar.
 This will help make the crust extra crispy.

 After ten minutes, remove baking tray from oven and cool loaves on a wire rack.
-Serve warm with butter or olive oil.
-Makes four loaves.

 Rustic Sourdough Baguettes